EFT meets CFT: Multiloop renormalization of higher-dimensional operators in general $\phi^4$ theories: EFT meets CFT

-An important motivation for this work is the importance of perturbative results for the bootstrap, even though the bootstrap ultimately derives rigorous \emph{non-perturbative} results.
+An important motivation for this work is that perturbative estimates play an important role in the bootstrap, even though the the method ultimately derives rigorous \emph{non-perturbative} results.
 The reason is that the bootstrap algorithm needs to be fed in a set of assumptions, typically spectral gaps in various representations of Lorentz and global symmetry, which aim to exclude other potentially nearby CFTs in theory space, and eventually isolate the theories of interest in islands.
-The role of perturbative estimates is therefore to provide a well-founded set of such assumptions.
+Perturbative estimates is therefore used to provide a well-founded set of such assumptions.
 In particular, new perturbative estimates are especially important for bootstrapping theories beyond $O(n)$ symmetry,\footnote{Even the aforementioned scalar-fermion theories isolated to small bootstrap islands have $O(n)$ global symmetry.} see~\cite{Kousvos:2025ext}.
 For scalar field theories the group $O(n)$ is the maximal global symmetry a theory can have.
 Consequently, the spectrum of the $O(n)$-symmetric theory is particularly sparse compared to all other Wilson--Fisher CFTs, making it much easier to study.
 To understand this, we note that apart from gap assumptions, the bootstrap makes use of crossing equations which implement the global symmetry.
 When considering groups $G$ of a smaller (subgroup) symmetry, the crossing equations of that system will also satisfied by $O(n)$ global symmetry.
 Said otherwise, the parameter space of bootstrap solutions for a group $G$, when $G$ is not maximally symmetric, is rather dense, and to ``zoom in'' on a particular theory of interest is made particularly difficult.
 For example, one may end up with islands in parameter space which include more than one theory.
 In order to disentangle the different theories in such a setup, precise perturbative results are crucial for providing sharp assumptions.
 In summary:

-In addition to bootstrapping new theories, it is also valuable to be able to cross-check earlier gap assumptions made on spectra of theories in the bootstrap.
+In addition to bootstrapping new theories, deriving perturbative precision estimates will also facilitate a cross-check of earlier gap assumptions made on spectra of theories in the bootstrap.